isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 Hot-Standby Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The following is an example configuration of the primary server in the
+The following is an example configuration of the primary server in a
 hot-standby configuration:

 ::